Leadership Kaua'i

 MAHALO NUI LOA to all of our Sponsors!

-Leadership Kaua'i is able to maintain the quality of our annual programs due to the generous support of our Company Sponors and Major Donors.
-In return, Leadership Kaua'i provides numerous opportunities for these Sponsors to receive public recognition throughout the year.
+Leadership Kaua'i is able to maintain the quality of our annual programs due to the generous support of our Company Sponsors and Major Donors.
+In return, Leadership Kaua'i provides opportunities for these Sponsors to receive public recognition throughout the year.

 Picture